 KT-1P Trainer Aircraft, Peru

-The Peruvian Air Force (FAP) will receive a total of 20 KT-1P trainer aircraft under a strategic alliance with South Korea by 2016.
+The Peruvian Air Force (FAP) received a total of 20 KT-1P trainer aircraft under a strategic alliance with South Korea by April 2017.
 The aircraft is intended to provide basic training for the FAP's pilots and perform tactical flights in patrol and support missions in the Vraem region.
 It can also be deployed in missions such as counter-terrorism, drug trafficking, and illegal mining in the Valley of the Rivers Apurimac, Ene, and Mantaro.

-The first KT-1P, produced in Peru, performed its maiden flight in April 2015.
+Produced in Peru, the first KT-1P performed its maiden flight in April 2015.

 KT-1P trainer aircraft development